Why Tempo Matters in Strength Training: Maximizing Motor Unit Recruitment and Performance

 How to Accurately Control Tempo for Strength Training: Tips and Tricks

 Adding tempos like these can create a lot of stress on the athlete. if it didn’t they probably wouldn’t need a ton of exposure to these tempos in the first place.
+If tempo adjustments feel off and you’re getting frustrated, don’t worry.
+Bad workouts happen.
+Here’s How to Handle Them.
 The acute stress of holding these tempos isn’t fun, and I think that is the reason that they are so often cheated or skipped altogether.

 If an athlete is going to see the benefits of the tempo, they need to be held accountable to the tempo.
 That means either a coach pushing them, or having the self-discipline to make it happen for themselves.
 If they do have a coach, then the coach can hold the stopwatch and ensure that they’re holding things as long as they’re supposed to.